HSPBA: The Profile-Based Classification System

 Please click on the headings below to see updates on specific topics related to the new profile-based classification system:

-When the new profile-based classification system comes into effect, there are provisions that allow for your union to advocate to recognize new special procedures and techniques by adding them to the P2A Special Procedures profile.
+Now that the new profile-based classification system has been fully implemented, there are provisions that allow for your union to advocate to recognize new special procedures and techniques by adding them to the P2A Special Procedures profile.
 This is an exciting opportunity to recognize and compensate the specialized work of many members who have jobs that are currently matched with the P1 profile.

 Special Procedures are defined as: